campbell000/blog/content/articles/how-to-buy-a-display-for-gaming.md

 The object in motion is blurrier on the left because of the monitor's worse response time (33.3ms) than the monitor on the right (6.8ms).
 This metric is usually pretty easy to find in the advertising for a TV or monitor.

 ### Input Latency (or "Input Lag")
 *This* is the time is takes for the display to respond to your mouse/controller\*.
-This is obviously most important in action-oriented games, but frankly, a display with poor input latency feels awful with just about any game: it even makes navigating through menus an absolute chore. <span class="disclaimer">\*technically, the latency is the time from when the display receives the image to when it shows the image, manifesting as controller lag</span>
+This is most important in action-oriented games, but frankly, a display with poor input latency feels awful with just about any game: it even makes navigating through menus an absolute chore.
+See below for an example of very high input latency:

 <div class="imageContainer">
   <img class="limitedMedium" :src="'/inputLag.gif'" />
-  <span class="titleImageCaption">Note the delay between when the stick is tilted, and when the character actually moves.
+  <span class="titleImageCaption text--secondary">Note the delay between when the stick is tilted, and when the character actually moves.
 That's input lag. <a href="https://www.resetera.com/threads/resolutions-frame-rates-polygon-count-and-load-times-are-all-cool-but-can-we-please-address-input-delay.120575/page-3">Taken from Here</a></span>
 </div>

 Unfortunately, information about a display's input latency is difficult to find.
-Companies do everything they can to hide this information from consumers, and to make matters more confusing, input latency has very weak correlations to price: sometimes, very expensive displays will have high latency, while very cheap ones will be virtually lagless.
+Companies do everything they can to hide this information from consumers, and to make matters more confusing, input latency has very weak correlations to price: sometimes, very expensive displays will have high latency, while very cheap ones may be lagless.
 Therefore, you'll have to rely on independent sources for this information.
-Fortunately, <a href="https://www.rtings.com/monitor/tests/inputs/input-lag">RTings publishes their input lag test results</a>, so you can check the input lag of the display you're interested in before you buy it.
+Fortunately, <a href="https://www.rtings.com/monitor/tests/inputs/input-lag">RTings publishes their input lag test results</a>, so you can check their database before you buy anything.

 ### HDMI Versions
 One final thing you'll need to understand is HDMI support.
 In order to achieve 4K/120hz, your TV or monitor will need to support HDMI 2.1.
 See the chart below on how the HDMI versions correlate to resolution and framerate: